RocketChat/docs-old/developer-guides/iframe-integration/authentication/README.md

 ### API URL and API Method

-Set them both to configure how Rocket.Chat will call the third party system to verify if the user is already logged in.
+Configure how Rocket.Chat will call the third party system to either login or to verify if the user is already logged in, by setting `API URL` and `API Method` fields.

-This should be a new endpoint on the third party system that will check if the user is already logged in, if so, communicate with Rocket.Chat in order to log in him there and then respond with a JSON containing either a `token` or `loginToken` properties.
-You can accomplish this in two ways:
+`API URL` refers to endpoint on the third-party system that will check if the user is already logged in to that system.
+The `API Method` is used to select the submission method Rocket.Chat will use to submit information to the `API URL` (for instance using `POST`).

+If the user has already logged into the third-party system, the `API URL` should communicate to Rocket.Chat and return a JSON object containing either a `token` or `loginToken` property, otherwise (if the user is not already logged in) the `API URL` should return an empty body with status `401`.

+The choice of which property `API URL` will return depends on how the third-party system decides to interface back with Rocket.Chat, as described in one of the two ways below:

 #### Using Rocket.Chat API